vandi37/flags/README.md

 --flag
 ```

-2. A flag can have values after
+2. A flag may have values

 Example: